 - Contagion- when a suicide occurs, people close to the deceased may be at a higher risk for suicide in the near-term.
-This appears to be most true for people who were already experiencing multiple risk factors, especially in close-knit or small communities. - Survivor- a person bereaved by suicide. - Exposed- individuals subjected to a suicide death or suicidal behaviors. - Affected- those presenting with psychological distress following exposure to a suicide. - Bereaved- typically includes those who had a relationship with the deceased and can be influenced by a range of factors.

-- It is not uncommon for symptoms of grief to reoccur during the anniversary of the loss, first birthday of the dead following the loss, and most major holidays in the first year.
-Memorial Day may also be difficult for service members who have lost other service members to suicide. - To be clear, it is the commander's responsibility to ensure postvention activities occur, it is your role as an ACE-SI to support these activities and as a Tier 2 to support your Tier 1s.
+This appears to be most true for people who were already experiencing multiple risk factors, especially in close-knit or small communities. - Survivor- a person bereaved by suicide. - Exposed- individuals subjected to a suicide death or suicidal behaviors. - Affected- those presenting with psychological distress following exposure to a suicide. - Bereaved- typically includes those who had a relationship with the deceased and can be influenced by a range of factors.] - It is not uncommon for symptoms of grief to reoccur during the anniversary of the loss, first birthday of the dead following the loss, and most major holidays in the first year.
+Memorial Day may also be difficult for service members who have lost other service members to suicide. - To be clear, it is the commander's responsibility to ensure postvention activities occur, it is your role as an ACE-SI to support these activities.